Pictures of Opal

 Precious opal is very rare and found in a limited number of locations worldwide.
-Most precious opal has been mined in Australia, secondary sources include: Mexico, Brazil, and the United States.
-Canada, Honduras, Indonesia, Zambia, Guatemala, Poland, Peru, New Zealand and Ethiopia.
-The black opal on the left was mined at Lighning Ridge, Australia and the white opal on the right was mined at Coober Pedy, Australia..
+Most precious opal to date has been mined in Australia.
+Ethiopia and Mexico are secondary sources of precious opal.
+Precious opal is also mined in Brazil, the United States, Canada, Honduras, Indonesia, Zambia, Guatemala, Poland, Peru, and New Zealand.
+The accompanying image shows several different types of opal that can be called "precious opal."

-"Common opal" does not exhibit a "play of color".
+"Common opal" does not exhibit "play-of-color."
 It is given the name "common" because it is found in many locations throughout the world.
-Most specimens of common opal are also "common" in appearance and do not attract commercial attention.
+Most specimens of common opal are also "common" in appearance and do not attract any commercial attention.

-However, some specimens of common opal are attractive, colorful and lustrous.
-They can be cut into gemstones that accept a high polish.
-They can be beautiful but simply lack a play of color that would earn them the name "precious".
+However, some specimens of common opal are attractive and colorful.
+They can be cut into gemstones of beauty that accept a high polish.
+They can be attractive and desirable - but they simply lack a play-of-color that would earn them the name "precious."
 Common opal is frequently cut as a gemstone and can command reasonable prices.
-Shown at right is a honey-colored opal from Mexico and teardrop-shaped stone cut from Peruvian blue opal.

 Opal Names: Based Upon Opal and Host Rock Relationships